 Homemade fermented ketchup is a flavourful and healthy condiment.
 It is surprisingly easy to make, and you get to control the amount of sugar, which is a good thing if, like me, you use the red sauce to encourage your kids to eat their dinners.
-(Apparently ketchup tastes good on broccoli stir-fry.)
+(Apparently ketchup tastes good on broccoli.)

-I have made ketchup with fresh roma tomatoes and tomato puree, depending on whether it’s tomato season.
+I have made ketchup with fresh roma tomatoes and with tomato puree, depending on whether it’s tomato season.
 The first recipe is written for tomato paste, since that’s easier for most people.
 But if you have a nice crop of roma tomatoes, I recommend making ketchup with fresh tomatoes, since the flavour is far superior.
 The recipe for using whole tomatoes at the bottom of the page.

 - Prep Time: 5 minutes